chrberger/website/content/home/mission.md

 subtitle = ""
 widget = "customwithsideimage"

-sideimage = "PointCloudView.png"
+# sideimage = "PointCloudView.png"
-sideimagecaption = "Point Cloud from Velodyne LiDAR at AstaZero City Area."
+# sideimagecaption = "Point Cloud from Velodyne LiDAR at AstaZero City Area."
+sideimage = "AstaZeroRuralRoad.gif"
+sideimagecaption = "Evaluating our self-driving vehicle algorithms at AstaZero Proving Ground."

 # Order that this section will appear in.
 weight = 5